IETF-Hackathon/pq-ech/README.md

 # IETF118-PQ-ECH
-Material for the IETF 118 poject Post-quantum Encrypted Client Hello (PQ-ECH)
+Material for the IETF 118 poject Post-quantum Encrypted Client Hello (PQ-ECH).
+Find more information in the [documentation](documentation/) folder.

 ## Vagrant